TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Architecture/Overview/Index.rst

   content elements or any custom structure defined by extensions).

 Storage Layer
   This layer is made of several parts.
-First of all there are the Files and their associated metadata.
-Then each File is associated with a Storage.
+First of all there are the files and their associated metadata.
+Then each file is associated with a Storage.

 Driver Layer